-In August 2020, the Company acquired by merger Industrial Seed Innovations ("ISI").
+In August 2020, the Company acquired by merger ISI.
 A portion of the purchase price consideration for the acquisition in the amount of \$280,000 will be recognized in two annual installments, each of up to 132,626 shares of the Company's common stock, subject to the achievement of revenue milestones in 2021 and 2022.
 The contingent consideration was measured and recorded at fair value.
-As of March 31, 2022, the full amount of the contingent consideration is included in other noncurrent liabilities as no installments are expected to become due within 12 months from the condensed consolidated balance sheets date.
-During the quarters ended March 31, 2022 and 2021, respectively, as a result of a remeasurement of the contingent consideration, a \$31,000 decrease and a \$140,000 decrease in the related liability were recorded as a change in fair value of contingent consideration on the condensed consolidated statements of operations and comprehensive loss.
-As of March 31, 2022, the fair value of the contingent liability related to the ISI acquisition has been estimated in the amount of \$39,000.
+As a result of a remeasurement of the contingent consideration, we recorded a decrease to the related liability of \$31,000 and \$140,000 during the quarters ended March 31, 2022 and 2021, respectively.
+During the quarter ended June 30, 2022, the remaining contingent liability of \$39,000 was written-down to \$0 as the probability of achievement of the 2022 revenue milestone is remote.